thabala-cloud/docs/docs/admin-console/security/roles-and-permissions.md

 # Roles and Permissions

 Thabala offers role-based access control for users.
-For an easy permissions are groupped into pre-defined roles in Thabala:
+For an easy overview, permissions are groupped into pre-defined roles in Thabala:

 * **Public**: No permissions